firstdraft/guides/primary-syntax.md

 In this case, we asked `"Hello"`, which is a `String`, to `downcase` itself, which it happily does.

 What if we try asking the number `9` to downcase itself?
-Try it right now in the dark box on the right side of this screen after the `>>` prompt and press <kbd>return</kbd>.
+Try it right now in `rails console`.

 ```ruby
 9.downcase
 ```

 Aha! `NoMethodError: undefined method 'downcase' for 9:Fixnum`.
 It looks scary, but one of your main objectives during this course is to **not panic** when you see an error message.
 Slow down, read it carefully, and see if you can make any sense of it at all.
-Over time, you will find that they are very helpful -- and you will miss them when they're gone.
+Over time, you will find that they are very helpful — and you will miss them when something is going wrong *silenty*.

 In this case, it is saying: "Hey, dummy -- you can't downcase 9, which is a number."
 Fair enough. (`Fixnum` means "integer", as opposed to `Float` which means "decimal number".
 Almost all programming languages use two distinct data types for those two things.)